TheJoker4320/vision-framework/README.md

 ### Filter Stage
 The third stage of the pipeline, during this stage we get contours from the previous stage and filter them by diffrent parameters, like size,shape, aspect ratio and so on.

-Main Quirk: modifier, see [modifier class](https://github.com/TheJoker4320/vision-framework/blob/develop/filters/filter.py) for more info.
+Main Quirk: filter, see [filter class](https://github.com/TheJoker4320/vision-framework/blob/develop/filters/filter.py) for more info.

 Class Quirks:
 * Area Range - See [area range filter](https://github.com/TheJoker4320/vision-framework/blob/develop/filters/area_range_filter.py) for more info.